10 Most Popular Kitchen Countertops

 - Sharp and/or heavy objects can cause cracks, chips or dents

 - Difficult and costly to repair.
-Some kinds of damage can’t be repaired at all

 - Higher cost of installation